jonasrenault/jonasrenault.github.io/_pages/home.md

 classes: wide
 ---

 Hi!
 I'm a senior research engineer and fullstack developer, with master's degrees in applied mathematics, computer science and artificial intelligence.
-I specialize in developing data analysis and visualization tools, mostly with Python and JavaScript frameworks.
+I specialize in developing data analysis & visualization tools as well as AI / ML models, mostly with Python and JavaScript frameworks.
+My areas of expertise also include databases, data processing tools, cloud computing and DevOps.

-I have twelve years of experience working as a software developer, and for the past six years I’ve been contributing to open-source projects while working as a research engineer for French research institutes (CNRS, INRIA).
-I have an interest for public service and projects that tackle current social and political problems through the development of human-focused software, data analysis and visualization.
+I have fifteen years of experience working as a software engineer, and for the past ten years I’ve been contributing to open-source projects while working as a research engineer at [Inria](https://inria.fr/en), France's national institute for research in digital science and technology.
+I have an interest for public service and projects that tackle current social and political problems through the development of human-focused software and AI models.

 I enjoy working with multidisciplinary teams from various backgrounds.
-I have experience working with small, agile teams to deliver software that is problem oriented and reliable.
-I am an independent engineer and I value initiative, knowledge sharing, good coding practices.
+I have experience working with small, agile teams of engineers to deliver software that is problem oriented and reliable.
+Recently, I've been taking on the role of project manager and leading engineering teams, focusing on ways to get higher impact engineering organizations.

 Please take a look at [some of my work](/work).